NJManganelli/FourTopNAOD/RDF/README.md

-Setup Requirements
+# Setup Requirements
-Source the cms default environment to enable access to the dasgoclient Source the LCG stack for software, RDataFrame requires a recent root version, 6.24/04 or higher recommended Source the standalone setup scripts for the FourTopNAOD/Kai and PhysicsTools/nanoAOD-tools repositories, i.e.
+## Source the LCG stack for software, RDataFrame requires a recent root version, 6.24/04 or higher recommended
+## Source the standalone setup scripts for the FourTopNAOD/Kai and PhysicsTools/nanoAOD-tools repositories, i.e.

+# Setup convenience function
 ```
-#Add this function to your .zshrc, then source it or login to the node again, and every time call 'rdf <version>' such as 'rdf 100'
+#Add this function to your .zshrc, then source it or login to the node again
 rdf(){
-# source /cvmfs/sft.cern.ch/lcg/releases/LCG_87/gcc/4.9.3/x86_64-slc6/setup.sh
     ulimit -s 14000
     export SCRAM_ARCH=slc7_amd64_gcc830
     export XRDPARALLELEVTLOOP=16 #This might only work in development environments, but should increase the throughput...